-Following a year full of disruption due to the Covid-19 pandemic, a wave of digital transformation swept across the B2B industry.
+Following a year full of disruption due to the Covid-19 pandemic, a wave of digital transformation swept across the business landscape.
 And for many businesses, this was a forced digital transformation necessary for survival.
 Faced with unprecedented challenges, many companies had no choice to implement new digital strategies whether or not they perceived themselves as ready.

 There was a recognized shift in how leaders had to view digital transformation as well.
 These decisions needed to move past the traditional cycle of IT approving a new technology every few years.
 Moving forward, B2B leaders need to be thoughtful about the types of technology they choose and how it can support overall business goals.

-All signs point to the changes that began in 2020 are here to stay.
-Businesses are continuing to expand their eCommerce initiatives as customers fully understand the value and ease of online ordering.
+It looks like the changes that began in 2020 are here to stay.
+Businesses are continuing to expand their e-commerce initiatives as customers fully understand the value and ease of online ordering.